openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.

+Note: The second edition of ISO/IEC 18013-5 that is currently in development ([@!ISO.18013-5.second.edition]) contains definitions of status / revocation mechanisms that can be used with ISO mdocs.

 ### IETF SD-JWT VC

 The following requirements apply to all OpenID4VP flows when the SD-JWT VC Credential Format is used: